 According to archaeologists at the University of North Carolina at Chapel Hill, biblical mosaics discovered at the site of a synagogue in Northern Israel depict several biblical events, including Noah’s Ark, the parting of the Red Sea, Jonah and the fish, and the Tower of Babel.

-The photo below shows a mosaic depicting the parting of the Red Sea.
+The photo above shows a mosaic depicting the parting of the Red Sea.

 Below is an excerpt from the article published by Fox News:

 For the first time, archaeologists have released detailed images of stunning biblical mosaics discovered at the site of an ancient synagogue site in Northern Israel.